 The abstract syntax for SYNCCHARTS is expressed using the standard UML notations.
-Figs.5 and 6 cover all basic concepts.
+Fig. 5 covers the basic concepts related to states.
 A ReactiveCell consists of a body and possibly empty sets of outgoing transitions.
 The body is a state: either a Macrostate or a SimpleState. satrans is the set of strong abortion transitions; watrans the set of weak abortion transitions; nttran is a the set of normal termination transitions that contains one transition at most.